 Barcelona From Home: The Best Virtual Online Tours of Barcelona

 Dreaming of a trip to Spain?
-Here's my wanderlusty guide to the best virtual tours of Barcelona Spain.
+Here's my wanderlusty guide to the best virtual tours of must see landmarks and attractions in Barcelona Spain.
 You can now explore the historic Catalan city, that has long captured the hearts and minds of travelers, from the comfort of your home.

 If you're stuck at home or can't explore Barcelona in person, you can travel to Barcelona online for free.
 Let's take some virtual tours of Barcelona's fabulous must see sites.
 Sip on sangria or nibble on some jamón ibérico as we cyber experience some Spanish culture.